Goldman-Turaev formality from the Kontsevich integral: Identifying the Goldman-Turaev Lie bialgebra

+To construct a diagram of $\lambda_a(\gamma)$ in the bottom projection, turn each self intersection of $\gamma$ into a crossing so that each crossing is traversed on the under-strand first: see Figure~$\ref{fig:FramedAscDesc}$.
+We claim that this diagram always has the correct write, $+1$, as follows.
+Recall that the rotation number of $\tilde{\gamma}\nu$ is zero.
+By Whitney's formula \cite{Whit}, the algebraic self-intersection number of $\tilde{\gamma}$ is one more than the rotation number: in this case, it is 1.
+In turn, in constructing an ascending diagram we have turned positive (respectively, negative) self intersections to positive (respectively, negative) crossings, hence the writhe equals the algebraic self intersection number.
+Thus, the writhe is $+1$, as required.

-Diagrammatically, in the bottom projection one obtains the descending lift from the ascending lift by changing all (strand-strand) crossings of the original curve, and one further crossing change for the framing correction, as shown in Figure~\ref{fig:asc_to_desc_by_xing_change}.
+Similarly, to construct a diagram of $\lambda_d(\gamma)$ in the bottom projection, turn each self intersection of $\gamma$ into a crossing so that each crossing is traversed on the over-strand first: see the bottom line of Figure~$\ref{fig:FramedAscDesc}$.
+By a similar Whitney argument, this diagram always has writhe $-1$, as required.
+Diagrammatically, in the bottom projection one obtains the descending lift from the ascending lift by changing all (strand-strand) crossings of the tangle diagram.

+When using different projection planes such as the back wall, one must take care to preserve the framed isotopy class of the tangle: in other words, to maintain the same write.
+In the back projection of an ascending lift, this means that a positive kink is the only strand-strand crossing: see on the top right in Figure~\ref{fig:FramedAscDesc}.
+In the back wall projection of a descending lift, there is a single negative strand-strand crossing, as shown in the bottom right of the same figure.

 Via the isomorphism $\beta$, $\lambda_a$ and $\lambda_d$ can be seen as maps $\tT^{/1}(\botSkel)\rightarrow \tT^{/2}(\botSkel)$.
 Let $\glosm{lambdabar}{\bar{\lambda}}:\tT^{/1}(\botSkel)\rightarrow \tT^{/2}(\botSkel)$ denote the difference